Pupil video: Fast fashion

 Discovering the pros and cons of fast fashion

-The video helps pupils think critically about where their clothes come from, encouraging questions like: Who made this?
+The children are encouraged to think critically about where their clothes come from, asking questions such as: Who made this?
 What happens to it when I throw it away?
-It introduces ideas around ethical shopping, sustainability, and reusing or repairing clothes rather than buying new ones.
+The video introduces ideas around ethical shopping, sustainability and reusing or repairing clothes rather than buying new ones.
+It also supports discussion about fairness, responsibility and climate-conscious choices, as well as projects involving upcycling, sustainable design and social action.

-This video is part of the Geography – Sustainability Collection resources helping pupils become more informed and thoughtful citizens.
+This video is part of the Geography Sustainability collection resources helping pupils become more informed and thoughtful citizens.

 See more of our Year 5 Geography scheme of work.